aleistermi/Final-Project-CS-Winter-2018/Submission/README.txt

 		* damage_p.csv: Information about the damages registered in Mexico City as a result of the earthquake of 09-19-2017.
-		  - Socurce: Federal Government of Mexico (2017).
+		  - Source: Federal Government of Mexico (2017).
 		             'https://docs.google.com/spreadsheets/d/1ijleBcHJH_\
 		              3V2nbMeXTjH4hTDYsjcdodYvHqhTc8C8c/edit?ts=59c52b3a#gid=0'

 		* t_stations.csv: Information about the location of public transit stations in Mexico City.
-		  - Socurce: Mexico City Government (2015).
+		  - Source: Mexico City Government (2015).
 		  			 'http://datos.labcd.mx/dataset/932d9f5c-f74f-46a8-9f69-fcb066b20a59/\
 		  			  resource/b11f16da-506d-4da4-9c1d-210921d88e5c/download/st25.02.2015\
 		  			   .csv'
-	Finally, it is important to point out tha the variables 'path' and 'output_path' indicates the route to input and outputs folders, so them have to be modified if this python file is runned in a different directory.
+	Finally, it is important to point out that the variables 'path' and 'output_path' indicates the route to input and outputs folders, so they have to be modified if this python file is run in a different directory.

 util_compvar.py: Auxiliary functions used in 'Complementary_variables.py'